oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup.md

 ### Task 2b: Downloading step and creating the root certificate

-To make setting `step` up easier (manually it requires a lot of visits to different pages to get the download details) I have created a script that will to the page navigation, parsing, downloads, unpacking, and installation of `step` for you.
+To make setting `step` up easier (manually it requires a lot of visits to different pages to get the download details) I have created a script that will dso the page navigation, parsing, downloads, unpacking, and installation of `step` for you.

   1. Open the OCI cloud shall and go to the scripts directory, type